schalowj/panopticon/README.md

 As for how to get things sent to it...thats on you.
 Try the HTTP Output plugin in Logstash if you are using that.
 Or be creative.
 See below for a way to gin up some test alerts to make sure its working.

+The JSON for the alert should be sent to the app's /alert node (ex. `http://my.server.url:8080/alert`).

 The parameters it is expecting:

 `"feed"`(required) - the name of the feed you are submitting the alert to.